patrikx3/corifeus/README.md

 [//]: #@corifeus-header:end

----

 The fun nonsense passion derivate.

----

-## Quick and Affordable Web Development Services

-If you want to quickly and affordably develop your next digital project, visit [corifeus.eu](https://corifeus.eu) for expert solutions tailored to your needs.

----

-## Powerful Online Networking Tool

-Discover the powerful and free online networking tool at [network.corifeus.com](https://network.corifeus.com).

-**Free**
-Designed for professionals and enthusiasts, this tool provides essential features for network analysis, troubleshooting, and management.
-Additionally, it offers tools for:
-- Monitoring TCP, HTTP, and Ping to ensure optimal network performance and reliability.
-- Status page management to track uptime, performance, and incidents in real time with customizable dashboards.

-All these features are completely free to use.

----

 <!--
 I specialise in frontend AU7 development under architecture.
 Frontend function is available to borrow / rent / buy.